jyutzler/Bridge-Systems/system.md

 (1♦)
    * 2♠: a hand that would open a weak two-bid in spades.
    * 3♣: a hand that would open 3♣.

+A balancing bid means much the same as a direct seat bid, but it may be made with about a king less.

 When the opponents have bid two suits, an overcall in either suit is natural.

+#### Diamonds over 1♣
+The one exception to overcalls is over 1♣ where an overcall of 1♦ does little to obstruct the opponents.
+(1♣)
+   * 1♦: a good 4, a light overcall with 5, weak 2 (Vul only), or a maximum overcall (will bid again if possible)
+   * 2♦: sound overcall (would bid over 1♠)
+   * 3♦: standard preemptive bid OR weak 2 strength (NV only)

 #### Responses
 Raises are natural and generally preemptive.